Note: This topic will cover rules for landlords in conventional rental housing

 information about those facilities, please read Reasonable Rules in Mobile Home Parks and Floating Home Facilities.

-As a landlord under Oregon’s landlord-tenant law, you can have rules or regulations about how tenants use and occupy the premises.
+A landlord under Oregon’s landlord-tenant law can have rules or regulations about how tenants use and occupy the premises.
 Premises means the actual dwelling unit a tenant rents, the structure of that unit, and the grounds, areas and facilities for the general use of tenants.
-You might have rules that regulate the use of parking spaces and establish laundry room operating hours.
-You might also establish rules about noise levels at different hours of the day, or rules about owning pets.
-If you are a landlord of subsidized housing, you may face more restrictions when it comes to setting rules.
+A landlord might have rules that regulate the use of parking spaces and establish laundry room operating hours.
+A landlord might also establish rules about noise levels at different hours of the day, or rules about owning pets.
+A landlord of subsidized housing may face more restrictions when it comes to setting rules.

-For you to legally enforce your rules or regulations, the following conditions must be met:
+For a landlord to legally enforce rules or regulations, the following conditions must be met:

-You must be careful about the potential effect of occupancy guidelines or other rules that you impose.
+A landlord must be careful about the potential effect of occupancy guidelines or other rules that are imposed.
 Not only can anti-discrimination laws protect tenants from intentional, deliberate discriminatory treatment, they also protect tenants from the “disparate impact” of rules on people in certain categories.
-For example, a landlord’s policy to evict all tenants who have been victims of sex crimes would have a disparate impact on women, and would probably violate anti-discrimination laws as well as Oregon’s landlord-tenant law.
+For example, a landlord’s policy to evict all tenants who have been victims of sex crimes would have a disparate impact on women and would probably violate anti-discrimination laws as well as Oregon’s landlord-tenant law.